Facility Management Software Systems. Best CAFM Software Tools in 2023

 Popular examples of facility management software

-Since the definition of facility management software includes several different types of said software, it’s possible to figure out 20 different examples of the most popular facility management systems (according to Capterra).
+Since “facility management software” includes several different types of software, we have selected 15 different examples of the most popular facility management systems (according to Capterra).

-This list is presented in no particular order and higher rating placement does not necessarily mean one solution’s superiority over the other one.
+This list is presented in no particular order, and higher rating placement does not necessarily mean one solution is superior to another.

 1. FMX

-FMX is a facility/management maintenance software that operates preventive maintenance work, decreases work resolution time, and offers a unified dashboard for managing all of your assets from a single place.
-FMX helps organizations with increasing asset productivity, process streamlining, and the capability to turn useful insights into even more valuable results.
+FMX is facility/management maintenance software that deals with preventative maintenance work, decreases work resolution time, and offers a unified dashboard for managing all of your assets from a single place.
+FMX helps organizations by increasing asset productivity, process streamlining, and the ability to turn useful insights into even more valuable results.

 Customer ratings: